Welcome to today's edition of the Rush 24-7 podcast.

 Well, I don't care.

-I'm not not I'm not trying to insult you with this.
+I'm not trying to insult you with this.

-Uh and those are emergency circumstances.
+And those are emergency circumstances.

-Uh it's something that can't last in perpetuity, and remember it didn't.
+It's something that can't last in perpetuity.

 We didn't conclude after World War II that the best way to run the private sector was for the government to run it and to keep deciding what gets funded and what doesn't, because politics was playing no role here.

-The necessity of building the armaments and machines of war to defend and protect the country, and everybody in this country being on the same page with a minor, minor percentage exception, um, all join the effort.
+The necessity of building the armaments and machines of war to defend and protect the country and everybody in this country being on the same page with a minor, minor percentage exception, all joined the effort, Rosie the Riveter and all of that.

-There, I I will go out of the limb.
+I will go out on the limb.

-There is not one instance where anybody can find for me that this kind of spending, New Deal kind of spending, Obama's stimulus kind of spending expands the American private sector, which is what produces wealth in this country.
+There is not one instance where anybody can find for me that this kind of spending, New Deal kind of spending, Obama stimulus kind of spending expands the American private sector, which is what produces wealth in this country.

-There is no and Obama doesn't even understand that.
+Obama doesn't even understand that.

-And if he does understand it, he resents it and is trying to see to it that the private sectors de-emphasize what's going on as a result of this man and his administration is hideous.
+And if he does understand it, he resents it and is trying to see to it that the private sector is de-emphasized.

 Glad you called.